A# Scriabin Bass Scale

 Bass Tips

 The A# Scriabin scale contains 5 notes (A#, B, D, F, G).
-Use the interactive fretboard above to explore this scale on Bass with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Bass with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for A# Scriabin